alexbrombal/popover.js/README.md

 Different Content Types
 -----------------------

-You can show content using a just string, DOM content, or via an AJAX call.
+You can show content using a string, DOM content, or via an AJAX call.

 ### String content